-Spring skiing snow is traditionally warmer an a little bit slushy, though not always.
+Spring skiing snow is traditionally warmer and a little bit slushy, though not always.
 Sometimes ski resorts get massive spring snowstorms where they will receive several feet of fresh powder.

-Most resorts in the midwest or the east coast close during March.
-In the west, most ski resorts stay open until about mid-April.
+Most resorts in the Midwest or the East Coast close during March.
+In the West, most ski resorts stay open until about mid-April.
 Arapahoe Basin in Colorado often stays open until July 4th.
 Read our full review of Arapahoe Basin Ski Resort here.